 West Fraser’s mills and forest operations often work in partnership with First Nations people in the regions where the Company operates.
-We seek to maintain respectful, mutually beneficial relationships with our partners and First Nations stakeholders.
+We seek to maintain respectful, mutually beneficial relationships with our partners and First Nations communities.

 As a member of Forest Products Association of Canada we are also dedicated to an industry-wide initiative to increase education, skills development and encourage members of First Nations communities, particularly youth, to consider employment opportunities in the forestry sector.
 The initiative, called Vision 2020 looks to increase the interest in forestry as a sustainable, challenging career.